 Take a look at what John Gottman says can damage your relationship:

-Criticism: Negative words about your mate’s character/personality.
+- Criticism: Using negative words about your mate’s character/personality.
 When criticism becomes pervasive, it paves the way for the other horsemen.
-Critisism often takes the form of blame.
+Criticism often takes the form of blame.

 This means that your spouse’s negativity is so overwhelming and so sudden that it leaves you shell-shocked.
 This feeling is often followed by stonewalling.